affableashish/k8s-hands-on/README.md

 We use top level `values.yaml` to share config with the sub charts as well.

-**Tip:** Don't include . in your chart names, and use lower case.
+**Tip:** Don't include `.` in your chart names, and use lower case.
 It just makes everything easier.

-About this `nindent`, you can figure out the indentation number by sitting where you want the text to sit and going left.
-For eg: I had to hit left arrow 8 times until I reached the start of this line, so indent value is 8 here.
+#### Looking around the templates
 <img width="400" alt="image" src="https://github.com/affableashish/k8s-hands-on/assets/30603497/ac01cde6-d0a4-4fa6-9c5c-f3af01de47ae">

+(About this `nindent`, you can figure out the indentation number by sitting where you want the text to sit, and going left.
+For eg: I had to hit left arrow 8 times until I reached the start of this line, so indent value is 8 here.)

 In Helm, the `{{- with .Values.imagePullSecrets }}` statement is a control structure that sets the context to `.Values.imagePullSecrets`.
 The `-` character in `{{- with` is used to trim whitespace.